Esri/calcite-design-system/src/components/calcite-input/readme.md

 `icon` = [`path string`] - example: `<calcite-input icon={chevronUp24}>`

+`prefix-string` and `suffix-string` allow you position strings in a leading and trailing position.

 #### Native attributes
 In addition to custom attributes, you can pass any attribute to `<calcite-input>` you could to a native input element: